Bitrix24 Helpdesk

 ORIGIN_ID Activity external ID String

-Some activities are marked as user actions, such as tasks (type_id=6).
-To specify the activity type, use the PROVIDER_ID and PROVIDER_TYPE_ID fields.
-They allow you to see the category for a specific activity in CRM.
+Some activities are labeled as user actions, such as tasks (type_id=6).
+To identify the exact activity type, use the PROVIDER_ID and PROVIDER_TYPE_ID fields.
+These fields define the activity category in CRM.

 PROVIDER_ID and PROVIDER_TYPE_ID values